Code-Institute-Submissions/fitipedia/TESTING.md

 I was unable to find a reliable solution to this issue.
 Strangely, when on the Contact page that actually renders the map, no such error appears.
 As this has no impact on site performance or security, I have not resolved the error at this stage, but will aim to have the console free of errors when producing future versions of the application.
 I am reluctant to remove the Contact page as I feel this is potentially useful to the user and makes the app appear more professional.

-* There are other minor improvements to be made to the site that time unfortunately did not allow to be made.
-For examples of these, see the [Features left to implement](README.md#features-left-to-implement) section in the README file.
+* There are other minor improvements to be made to the site that time unfortunately did not allow to be made, most notably limiting upvoting and downvoting to once per user per entry (which will be top priority for future versions of the app).
+For more examples, see the [Features left to implement](README.md#features-left-to-implement) section in the README file.

 [Back to TOC](#table-of-contents)